MARITIME INDUSTRY IN SINGAPORE Size & Share Analysis - Growth Trends & Forecasts (2023 - 2028)

 Singapore Maritime Market Analysis

-The Maritime Industry in Singapore is expected to witness a CAGR of more than 2% during the period (2021-2026).
+The Maritime Industry in Singapore Market size is estimated at USD 4.75 billion in 2024, and is expected to reach USD 6 billion by 2029, growing at a CAGR of 4.79% during the forecast period (2024-2029).

-Singapore has crossed the 100,000 marks for crew change carried out at the port during the ongoing coronavirus (COVID-19) pandemic, according to the Maritime and Port Authority of Singapore (MPA).
+Singapore has crossed the 100,000 mark for crew change carried out at the port during the ongoing coronavirus (COVID-19) pandemic, according to the Maritime and Port Authority of Singapore (MPA).
 Since 27 March 2020, MPA has facilitated 100,000 sign-on and sign-off crew of all nationalities from ships of different flags involving more than 5,000 companies and 6,700 ships.

 Maritime is steeped in the lifeblood of Singapore, with its illustrious relationship tracing back to its beginning as a hub for entrepot trade in the nation’s early days.
-After playing such a critical role in Singapore’s development from a third world to a first-world nation within one generation, the maritime sector now continues to be a significant engine of growth for Singapore’s economy, making up 7% of the nation’s GDP and employing more than 170,000 people in various technical and commerce-related functions.
+After playing such a critical role in Singapore’s development from a third-world to a first-world nation within one generation, the maritime sector now continues to be a significant engine of growth for Singapore’s economy, making up 7% of the nation’s GDP and employing more than 170,000 people in various technical and commerce-related functions.

 Singapore Maritime Market Trends